mathebuddy/mathebuddy-compiler/README.md

   # third item
   ```

-  A line that starts with a dash (`#`) is rendered with numbering, starting from 1, increased by step 1.
+  A line that starts with a dash (`#`) is rendered with numbering (1, 2, ...)

 - `Enumeration (letters)`

+  Alphabetical enumerations list a sequence of items.
+Example:

   ```
   My enumeration: